cutlersr/iggypop/README.md

 - Assemble from oligos ≤ 250 bp with BsmBI
 - Create GoldenBraid / MoClo compatible ORFs

 Oligos are PCR amplified and then cloned into [pPOP](https://benchling.com/s/seq-Z68afxbmNQRteeQWghUe/edit) or [pPlantPOP](https://benchling.com/s/seq-61tVIc0QQRncIWd86JP0/edit) vectors, which use AATG/GCT overhangs.
+These are available from Addgene ([pPOP-BsmBI](https://www.addgene.org/241281/);[ pPOP-BbsI](https://www.addgene.org/241282/), and [pPlantPOP](https://www.addgene.org/241283/)).

 #### Simulating assembly-- sanity check before ordering
 You can use `assemble_fragments.py` to simulate golden gate assembly and confirm that none of your index primers are used on more than one gene and output the assembled sequences to a fasta file: